-Included in all other investments is a CEO deferred compensation agreement.
-The benefit is based upon the contributions made by the Cooperative adjusted for market value.
-Deferred compensation at December 31, 2022 and 2021 totaled \$58,829 and \$43,890, respectively.
+Included in other investments is a CEO deferred compensation agreement.
+The benefit is based upon the contributions made by the Cooperative adjusted to fair value.
+Deferred compensation at December 31, 2023 and 2022 totaled \$89,697 and \$58,829, respectively.